ARPM01/CoE197Z_assignment_submissions/README.md

 # FasterRCNN_finetuned
-Faster R-CNN is an object detection model that extracts features using a pre-trained CNN.
+Faster R-CNN is an object detection model that uses a trained Region Proposal Network (RPN) algorithm to extract features.
+Faster R-CNN and RPN are the foundations of several 1st place entries in competitions.
 Read more https://arxiv.org/abs/1506.01497.

 A repository created by Adonais Ray Maclang.
 Here, the Faster R-CNN model is finetuned using the drinks dataset containing 3 classes: water, coke, juice.